 Only the Headteacher, or a member of staff authorised by the Headteacher, can carry out a search.
 The Headteacher will authorise individual members of staff to search for specific items, or all items set out in the school's behaviour policy.

-At this school, the following members of staff are authorised to undertake a search; Mrs K Pentney
+At each IAT school, the following members of staff are authorised to undertake a search; all DSL/ DDSLs.